pangtodd/RussellSite2/books/psychoverse.md

 quote: IGN.com
 ---

-a Mind-Bending Prequel to a Graphic Novel Masterpiece...A seminal sci-fi graphic novel gets a brand new prequel from a superstar creative team.
+"a Mind-Bending Prequel to a Graphic Novel Masterpiece...A seminal sci-fi graphic novel gets a brand new prequel from a superstar creative team."